maglore9900/personal_Ollama_FAQ/README.md

 Retrieval Augmented Generation (RAG) is  an AI technique that enhances the capabilities of a large language model (LLM) by allowing it to access and reference external information sources, like a knowledge base or database, before generating a response, essentially providing more context and accuracy to the generated output by retrieving relevant data specific to a given query or situation.

-The simpliest form of RAG is taking the content of a document and simply shoving it into the context windows of an LLM.
+The simplest form of RAG is taking the content of a document and simply shoving it into the context windows of an LLM.
 The fact that LLMs can have pretty large context windows these days means this is somewhat feasible.
 However, its not a great solution.

-First, you are giving it a lot of data, and to fit that you need a large context window, so thats going to eat a lot of your hardwares available memory.
+First, you are giving it a lot of data, and to fit that you need a large context window, so that's going to eat a lot of your hardware's available memory.
 This can cause the LLMs to slow down (see #3), or you may have more data than what can fit in the context window.

-Second, its going to take longer because there is alot of data thats not relevant to your query.
+Second, its going to take longer because there is a lot of data that's not relevant to your query.

 Third, many LLMs will find the first close enough match and respond.
 What if the comprehensive answer can only be provided when all of the information has been reviewed.